okfn/ckanbuild/README.markdown

 Preparing the host machine
 --------------------------

 The host machine is the machine that will host the deployment.

+Different types/classes/profiles of servers have different scripts which can be run on them.
+To configure a webserver, and assuming the ckanbuild has been installed you should run:

+    . bin/webserver.sh

-Assuming it's a fresh installation of Ubuntu 12.04 Server Edition (64 bit):
+Otherwise assuming it's a fresh installation of Ubuntu 12.04 Server Edition (64 bit):

     # Install dependencies
     sudo apt-get install postgresql-9.1 postgresql-9.1-postgis solr-jetty openjdk-6-jdk apache2 libapache2-mod-wsgi nginx